Amanda Lang

-Amanda Lang (born 31 October 1970) is a Canadian business journalist, and host of Taking Stock, a weekly business news program on CTV, BNN Bloomberg and CP24.
+Amanda Lang (born 31 October 1970) is a Canadian business journalist, chief financial correspondent for CTV News, and host of Taking Stock, a weekly business news program on CTV, BNN Bloomberg and CP24.
 Previously, she was the host of Bloomberg North on Bloomberg TV Canada.
 Lang was formerly senior business correspondent for CBC News, where she anchored The Exchange with Amanda Lang daily on CBC News Network.
 Prior to her work with CBC, she worked as a print journalist for Canadian national newspapers and was an anchor for CNNfn and BNN.

 Early life and personal life

 Lang's father is Otto Lang, a Liberal party MP and federal cabinet member during the 1960s and 1970s.
 Lang's stepfather, Donald Stovel Macdonald, was also a federal Liberal Cabinet member.

-Lang is one of six siblings, including her identical twin sister, Adrian Lang, an executive at Staples Canada and Timothy Lang, a non-profit leader.
+Lang is one of six siblings, including her identical twin sister, Adrian Lang, an executive at Staples Canada, Elisabeth Lang, the Superintendent of Bankruptcy of Canada, and Timothy Lang, a non-profit leader.
 She is an avid reader, runner and cyclist.

 Lang attended St Mary's Academy, a private Catholic girls' school in Winnipeg, Manitoba.
 She later studied architecture at the University of Manitoba.